 Doors are an important part of any home, but with energy prices what they are today, their importance is even greater.
 Beauty, function and longevity are all important components of today’s windows and doors.
 John’s Lumber offers exterior doors to fit every budget in just about any look imaginable from great companies like Andersen and Therma-Tru.

 Our door specialists will guide you through the process, from start to finish.
 Whether it is for replacement, building an addition, building a new home, commercial applications or service on your existing doors, our staff can help.

 Improving energy efficiency with ENERGY STAR is also an important first step in the growing trend of “green remodeling.”
 That’s because the energy we use in our homes often comes from the burning of fossil fuels at power plants, which contributes to smog, acid rain, and global warming.
 So, the less energy we use in our homes, the less air pollution we generate.
-Energy efficient windows and doors will reduce your energy costs, saving you money AND you’ll be taking care of the environment.
+Energy efficient windows and doors will reduce your energy costs, saving you money AND helping take care of the environment.

 Professional Installation is available on all Windows & Doors.
 Click here for more information on our Installation program.

 Things to consider when purchasing doors:

 Time to replace: How do you know when it’s time to replace your entry door?
 If your door isn’t warped or rotting then it can be difficult to tell if you need a new one.
 The main thing to check is if there is a draft entering through the door, and if that is the case, it may be time to consider a new door.
 A door that lets in a draft is not efficient for your heat/air and is losing you money in the long run.

 Storm Doors: An often overlooked part of purchasing a door is the storm door.
 Not only does a storm door protect your entry door from the elements, it is another layer of insulation keeping your heat or air inside.
 On top of that, it allows you to open up your home on those beautiful summer days, while still being able to keep out the elements.